unixsurfer/anycast_healthchecker/README.rst

 #.
 BGP/OSPF protocols export that route from the RIB to a network peer.

-The route associated with the Anycasted service must be either advertised or withdrawn based on the health status of the service, otherwise traffic will always be routed to the local node regardless of the status of the service.
+The route associated with the Anycasted service must be either advertised or withdrawn based on the health of the service, otherwise traffic will always be routed to the local node regardless of the status of the service.

 Bird provides `filtering`_ capabilities with the help of a simple programming language.
 A filter can be used to either accept or reject routes before they